derpyypigeon/derpyypigeon/README.md

 ______________________________

- I respect all nonproblematic ship opinions! but ships I personally don't like/I'm not in the mood for at the moment I prefer to not interact. don't take it personally :)
+ I'm a multishipper and I respect all nonproblematic ship opinions!
+ I'm fine with most ships interacting.
+If theres any I dislike I will put "dni" for it, but its nothing personsal!
+I just prefer ones I like or I'm not in the mood for it :)

 proshippers DNI ever